rcprcp/BTCPrice/README.md

 This program requires gson (tested with version 2.6.1), and Jsoup (tested with version 1.9.21).

 It also needs some work.
-* the UI is not so nice - probably should delete some columns.  i was over optimistic about what data is available without accounts on the various exchanges.
+* the UI is not so nice - probably should delete some columns.  i was over optimistic about what data is available in the public APIs of the various exchanges.
 * we probably should find additional API-style data and not scrape web pages.  :)
-* need to implement the Kraken parser.
+* need to implement the Kraken parser (first version done).
+* we need refactoring.  there are some routines (like HTTP connection stuff which is duplicated all over the place.